carinahausladen/konstanz-ai-behavior-2026/README.md

 ## 📊 Activities & Assessment

 1. **Reading Responses (not graded)**
-   - Weekly, ~300 words per assigned reading.
-   - Focus on key contributions & possible extensions (not just summaries).
+The purpose of these short responses is to help you truly understand each paper and engage with it critically.
+A good response should:

+- **Summarize** the paper in your own words (what is the core idea or contribution?).
+- **Open questions**: What questions would you like to ask the discussant or the authors?
+- **Personal connection**: Is this a topic you might want to explore further?
+- **Extensions/replication**: If you were to replicate or extend this work, which part would you focus on, and how might you approach it?

+These responses are not graded, but they are essential preparation for in-class discussions and will make your role as a participant much more active and rewarding.

-2. **Discussant Role (30%)**
+2. **Discussant Role (graded, 30%)**

+Each student will serve as a discussant for **one of the four core topics**.
+You will need to sign up for your chosen topic in advance.
+As a discussant, your responsibilities are:

+- **Deep reading**: Work closely with other students assigned to the same topic to read the core paper(s) in depth.
+- **Critical perspective**: Treat the paper as a baseline for potential future projects.
+Ask questions such as:
+  - Does it introduce an interesting dataset we could work with?
+  - Is there an analysis worth replicating?
+  - How might this work be extended or applied in a new context?
+- **Use peer insights**: You may draw on ideas from your classmates’ reading responses, but make sure to clearly acknowledge when a point comes from someone else.
+- **Facilitate discussion**: Your main goal is to guide the class in understanding the paper and to help generate ideas for replication or extension.
+- **Preparation for projects**: Think of this role as not just about explaining the paper, but also about setting the stage for potential final projects.
 - Prepare 3–5 slides synthesizing the paper and peer responses.
    - 10-minute presentation + 5 minutes leading discussion with prompts.

-3. **Group Project (70%)**
+5. **Group Project (70%)**

-   - Semester-long group research project (replication, extension, or novel proposal).
+The group project is the centerpiece of this course.
+Its goal is to help you produce a paper-style contribution that strengthens your career profile, whether you aim for academia or industry.
+You should find a topic that interests you during the semester and think critically about possible extensions.
+For example, you might replicate an important part of a paper, apply a newer model to an existing dataset, or combine methods we learned in class.

+Your goal is to learn how to produce academic-quality work: clean, open, and reproducible code; clear and expressive figures with strong captions; and precise, concise writing.
+The paper should be around 8 pages (4,000–8,000 words), written in the style of a research paper, and must include a **Contributions** section describing what each group member did.
+You should link a GitHub repository with the code you used for the project within the manuscript.

+Research ideas improve when they are communicated.
+Explaining your work to others, through writing and also through slides and presentations, helps you see new angles and deepen your understanding.
+Presentations are also an opportunity to teach your classmates something valuable.

-   - Deliverables:
+Deliverables:
 1. Proposal Talk (Feb 6, ungraded)
 2. Checkpoint Code (Feb 9, ungraded)
 3. Checkpoint Writing (Feb 10, ungraded)
 4. Final Presentation (Feb 11, graded)
 5. Final Paper & Code (March 31, graded)